 You define the number of relationship hops to be performed, which can be from zero to four, unless this setting has been customized.
-See the "Defining global settings" on page 289 topic for more information on customizing the maximum hop count.
+See the "Defining advanced topology settings" on page 285 topic for more information on customizing the maximum hop count.